Find the Right Person with The Whole Mind Interviewing Process

 2. Complete phone interviews and Kolbe Indexes® before live interviews.

-3. Target interview questions to be aligned to specific job expectations.
+3. Target interview questions to be aligned with specific job expectations.

 4. Complete personality and skill assessments before a second live interview.